How to Cook Lion’s Mane Mushrooms (Quick & Tasty!)

-If you stop to look at the selection of culinary mushrooms at your local grocer or farmer’s market, you may have noticed a baseball-sized fluffy white fungus in the mix, called a lion’s mane mushroom.
-In our neck of the woods, they cost $15.99-19.99 per pound, and at ¼ of a pound per mushroom (they contain a lot of water), it can be a pricey choice for a meal, but believe me when I tell you that these curious “designer” mushrooms (my term 😀) are worth the cost from time to time, if not for their delicate, pleasant flavor and texture, then for their nutrition, such as being rich in vitamins, minerals, fiber and as far as vegetables go, reasonably high in protein.
-Lion’s mane mushrooms are also prized for for their medicinal qualities, which are still being studied.
+If you shop the selection of culinary mushrooms at the market, you may notice a baseball-sized fluffy white fungus called a lion’s mane mushroom.
+In our neck of the woods, they cost $15.99-19.99 per pound, and at ¼ of a pound per mushroom (they contain a lot of water), it can be a pricey choice but I think these unusual mushrooms are worth the cost, if not for their delicate, pleasant flavor and texture, then for their nutrition.
+Rich in vitamins, minerals, fiber and as far as vegetables go, reasonably high in protein,lion’s mane mushrooms are also prized for for their medicinal qualities, which are still being studied.

-- Lion’s mane mushrooms – these are sold fresh, and usually displayed unpackaged in baskets in the produce section of our market.
+- Lion’s mane mushrooms – sold fresh, and usually displayed unpackaged in baskets in the produce section of our market.
 Some are grown locally, but even so, they range from $15.99-19.99 per pound near us.
 I’ve cooked lion’s mane mushrooms right after purchase and as long as two weeks after purchase.
-They should be stored in brown paper bags or an open-air carton they might be sold in so that they can breathe (they are already very moisture-filled).
+They should be stored in brown paper bags or an open-air carton they might be sold in so that they can breathe.
 After two weeks, they will have dehydrated some, but I found they cooked up almost the same as fresh ones.
 This is likely because most of the water will cook off anyhow.

 Preheat a cast iron (ideally) pan on medium-high for five minutes while you prepare the mushrooms and gather the other ingredients.

-Place the mushrooms in a shallow bowl or on a plate, drizzle with half the oil, and half of the seasoning and lemon.
+Step 3.
+Place the mushrooms in a shallow bowl or on a plate (or place straight into preheated pan), drizzle with half the oil, and half of the seasoning and lemon.
 Toss to coat.
 The slices will immediately soak up the ingredients.

 Tips for serving